A section of Ngoan Muc Pass - Photo: GIA TIEN

 In spring, the town puts on a new coat, with many bright red decorations and colorful flower pots.

 Going a little further, Da Nhim Lake is vast in sight, with a dam stretching 1.5km.
-This is the confluence of the Krong Let River and the Da Nhim River.
+This is the confluence of the Krong Let River into the Da Nhim River.
 It is known that the lake has a 5km long hydro-pressure tunnel through the mountain, connecting to two alloy hydro-pressure pipes, more than 1m in diameter, more than 2,000m long, 45-degree slope, bringing water to the Da Nhim hydroelectric plant at the foot of the mountain, in Lam Son commune, Ninh Son district, Ninh Thuan province, creating a unique feature for Ngoan Muc pass.

 Cherry blossoms mixed with pine trees on the road from Da Lat to Ngoan Muc Pass - Photo: HOANG NGOC THANH